 CEE Computing Network

-Department facilities have connections to the campus computer network.
-The campus Computer Network Services (CNS) owns these connections.
-Users of the network agree to follow the rules established by CNS.
+Department facilities have connections to the campus wired network.
+The campus Network Operations and Services (NOS) owns these connections.
+Users of the network agree to follow the rules established by the campus Information Security Office (ISO).

 At least one network connection will be active in each occupiable room in the CEE space inventory.
 In facilities with switched networks, the department will provide ethernet switches and cables as required.
 Additional connections can be made active upon request.
 Requestors will be responsible for CNS charges for such activation.